harryjulian/harryjulian.github.io/_posts/2024-07-07-content-recommender-part-1.md

 ## Pulling latest content

-At the moment if I'm looking to keep up to date, I'll probably surf `hackernews` or `arxiv` to see if there's anything that catches my eye.
-I decided to write crawlers for these sites first.
-Unsurprisingly, the first single-threaded iteration of the crawlers were incredibly slow, having to wait for the respective APIs to repeatedly respond - adding a little bit of multithreading with `concurrent.futures` worked a dream as expected.
-Here's an excerpt, - I also wrote some other functions for hackernews and arxiv in particular as they have helpful APIs/packages associated with them.
+At the moment if I'm looking to keep up to date, I'll probably surf `hackernews` or `arxiv` to see if there's anything that catches my eye - thus, I decided to write crawlers for these sites first.
+Unsurprisingly, the first single-threaded iterations of the crawlers were incredibly slow, having to wait for the respective APIs to respond sequentially - adding a little bit of multithreading with `concurrent.futures` worked a dream to speed this up, as expected.
+Here's an excerpt - I also wrote some other functions for hackernews and arxiv in particular as they have helpful APIs/packages associated with them.

 ```python
 from typing import Optional